Chinese Thanksgiving and Native American History Month Books

 Although this Thanksgiving book is not available in Chinese, bilingual and monolingual readers can appreciate the Wampanoag words featured throughout the book.
 This can also serve as a conversation starter about language and culture loss from colonization.

 Gorgeous illustrations by Native American author Garry Meeches Sr make the book even more accessible to children.
-The back of the book features a glossary of Wampanoag translations, recipes, and activities for interactive learning.
+The back of the book features a glossary of Wampanoag translations, recipes, and interactive learning activities.

 Magic School Bus First Thanksgiving 第一次感恩节